roundcube/roundcubemail-helpdocs/en_US/settings/identities.rst

     with faked sender addresses.

 **Organization**
-    Some email programs do display the organization field when receiving messages from you with this filled out.
+    Some email programs display the organization field when receiving messages from you with this filled out.

 **Reply-to**
-    Enter an email address that differs from the identity's Email address here in order to force recipients to send answers to that address instead of the sender email address.
+    Enter an email address that differs from the identity's email addresshere in order to force recipients to send answers to that address instead of the sender email address.

 **Bcc**